JetBrains/intellij-sdk-docs/topics/ui/controls/icon_button.md

 ## Types
 <p>There are three types of toolbar icon buttons:</p>

-An action button triggers an action immediately on clicking it, e.g. the Open button.
+An action button triggers an action immediately on clicking it, e.g., the Open button.

-A toggle button switches the state on clicking it, e.g. a button to show and hide warnings in the output tree.
+A toggle button switches the state on clicking it, e.g., a button to show and hide warnings in the output tree.
 ![](toggle.png)

 A drop-down button has an arrow icon in the bottom right corner and opens a menu with actions or checkboxes.